GustavEikaas/easy-dotnet.nvim/README.md

 Just open a C#, Razor, or CSHTML file and the official .NET language server starts automatically.
 If `roslyn-language-server` is missing, easy-dotnet will install the global tool with `dotnet tool install --global roslyn-language-server --prerelease`.
 Existing installs are not updated automatically; run `dotnet-easydotnet roslyn update` when an update is suggested.

-Razor support uses an HTML language server for markup-backed requests.
-For the current POC install `vscode-html-language-server` with `npm install -g vscode-langservers-extracted`, or disable Razor with `lsp.razor.enabled = false`.
+Razor support also uses VS Code's HTML language server for markup completions, hover, formatting, and related requests. easy-dotnet does **not** bundle or auto-install this Node dependency.
+Install it globally with `npm install -g vscode-langservers-extracted`, or per project with `npm install --save-dev vscode-langservers-extracted`.
+When `vscode-html-language-server` is available in project `node_modules/.bin` or on `PATH`, easy-dotnet starts and wires it up automatically.
+Run `:checkhealth easy-dotnet` for dependency status and install guidance.
+Set `lsp.razor.html.cmd` to override the command, or disable Razor with `lsp.razor.enabled = false`.

 For more information [check out](./docs/lsp.md)